front-end-intermediate/4-pet-finder/README.md

 export default NewPetModal;
 ```

 Note the select element.
-In regular HTML forms a
+In standard HTML forms a

 ```html
 <select></select>
 ```

 creates a drop-down list and the [selected option is marked](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select) using `selected`.

 React selects use a [value attribute](https://reactjs.org/docs/forms.html#the-select-tag) on the select tag instead.

+Note also the [`FileReader`API](https://developer.mozilla.org/en-US/docs/Web/API/FileReader).
+This lets web apps read the contents of files stored on the user's computer.

+The [readAsDataURL method](https://developer.mozilla.org/en-US/docs/Web/API/FileReader/readAsDataURL) of the `FileReader` API starts reading the contents of the specified blob.
+Once finished, the result attribute contains a [`data: URL`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URLs) representing the file's data.

+We are using the method above for testing.
+Normally (and as you shall see in the next exercise) you would upload the file to a server.

 ## Implement Saving Pet Data Locally